XuechengR/Embedded-Learning/README_Embedded-Learning.md

 ### GPIO

-Getting started with GPIO

 **GPIO** stands for **general purpose input/output**.
 It is a type of pin found on an integrated circuit that does not have a specific function.
 While most pins have a dedicated purpose, such as sending a signal to a certain component, the function of a GPIO pin is customizable and can be controlled by the software.
-GPIO 代表通用输入/输出 。它是在集成电路上找到的一种引脚，不具有特定功能。虽然大多数引脚都有专门的用途，例如向某个组件发送信号，但 GPIO 引脚的功能是可定制的，可以由软件控制。

- - **Pin Mode :**_ Each port bit of the general-purpose I/O (GPIO) ports can be individually configured by software in several modes:
+- **Pin Mode** : Each port bit of the general-purpose I/O (GPIO) ports can be individually configured by software in several modes:
-    引脚模式 ： 通用 I/O （GPIO） 端口的每个端口位都可以通过软件以多种模式单独配置：
     - input or output
     - analog
     - alternate function (AF).
--   _**Pin characteristics :**_
+-  **Pin characteristics** :
-    -   _**Input**_ : no pull-up and no pull-down or pull-up or pull-down
+    - Input : no pull-up and no pull-down or pull-up or pull-down
-    -   _**Output**_ : push-pull or open-drain with pull-up or pull-down capability
+    - Output : push-pull or open-drain with pull-up or pull-down capability
-    -   _**Alternate function**_ : push-pull or open-drain with pull-up or pull-down capability.
+    - Alternate function : push-pull or open-drain with pull-up or pull-down capability.

 [![GPIO Functional description graph.png](https://wiki.st.com/stm32mcu/nsfr_img_auth.php/a/a0/GPIO_Functional_description_graph.png)](https://wiki.st.com/stm32mcu/wiki/File:GPIO_Functional_description_graph.png)

-(Related contents)
 ### ADC/DAC

 A digital to analog converter is a system that converts a digital input signal or a value into an analog signal.
 It takes in a digital number or value as an input and converts it into an analog voltage.
 The voltage level corresponds to the binary number in the DAC output register.